59 Productions: Origins

 In 2017, the company developed and produced its first production.
 It was an adaptation of Paul Auster's City of Glass, written by Duncan Macmillan.
 City of Glass was a co-production with the Lyric Hammersmith, HOME arts center, and Karl Sydow.
 The production was described by The Daily Telegraph as a "neo-noir thriller that rewrites the rulebook for theatre design."

-In 2018, 59 Productions provided both the set and projection design for The Last Ship, a musical by Sting that tells the story of shipbuilding in North East England.
+In 2018, 59 Studio provided both the set and projection design for The Last Ship, a musical by Sting that tells the story of shipbuilding in North East England.
 The production opened at Northern Stage before embarking on a UK tour.
 Other projects include the design of Marnie, an opera by Nico Muhly that transferred to the Metropolitan Opera after an initial run at the English National Opera in London.
 The company also designed events in 2018 for both the first night of the BBC Proms at the Royal Albert Hall and the Edinburgh International Festival.

-Alongside their work on the stage, 59 Productions made two virtual reality films in 2018: Grenfell: Our Home, a collaboration with Parable and Channel 4 that won the Audience Award at Sheffield DocFest, and Nothing To Be Written, which was commissioned by the BBC and won Best UK Experience and two other awards at the Raindance Film Festival.
+Alongside their work on the stage, 59 Studio made two virtual reality films in 2018: Grenfell: Our Home, a collaboration with Parable and Channel 4 that won the Audience Award at Sheffield DocFest, and Nothing To Be Written, which was commissioned by the BBC and won Best UK Experience and two other awards at the Raindance Film Festival.
 In November 2018, Deep Field, their film collaboration with composer Eric Whitacre and NASA, premiered at the Kennedy Space Center.